Orphan drug designation

 - includes supporting data and references where required.

-You will not be provided with a formal notification of the results of this checking process, however, if required you may receive requests for further information.
+We will not formally notify you of the results of this checking process, however, you may receive requests for further information.

 If you have any questions during the designation application assessment period, please contact AET.Application.Entry.Team@health.gov.au.